datamade/django-councilmatic/README.rst

 The `Councilmatic family <http://www.councilmatic.org/>`_ includes:

 - Philly Councilmatic (the original & first Councilmatic, by Mjumbe Poe. since it preceded django-councilmatic, it does not use django-councilmatic)
-- Chicago Councilmatic (the live website doesn't use django-councilmatic, but we are actively re-building it)
+- Chicago Councilmatic (launched & built on django-councilmatic)
 - New York City Councilmatic (launched & built on django-councilmatic)

 Councilmatic in your city